 Discount rate Gilt yield curve + 0.5% p.a.

-RPI inflation RPI inflation curve derived from gilt
+RPI inflation RPI inflation curve derived from gilt market

-market

 CPI inflation RPI inflation less 0.7% p.a.

 Pensionable Salary Increases 0.0% p.a.

-Post-retirement mortality assumption 100% of standard tables S2P[M/F]A with allowance for improvements in mortality rates from 2007 in line with the CMI2016 Core Projections assuming a long-term rate of improvement of 1.5% p.a. and an S k parameter of 8.0.
+Post-retirement mortality assumption 100% of standard tables S2P[M/F]A allowance for improvements in mortality r from 2007 in line with the CMI2016 Projections assuming a long-term rate improvement of 1.5% p.a. and an $S_k$ param of 8.0.